notSagyo/CSharp-Fundamentals/README.md

 # C# Fundamentals
-My take on C# Fundamentals for Absolute Beginners by Bob Tabor, on Microsoft Virtual Academy.
+My take on C# Fundamentals by Bob Tabor, on Microsoft Virtual Academy.